 Dental implant surgery has proved to be successful for hundreds of thousands of people over the years.
 Negative effects such as bleeding, infection, injury to the nerves or sinus cavity, or incomplete healing of the bone around the implant resulting in implant failure, are rare.

 During the healing process, however, discomfort, swelling, and inflammation of the gums— normal responses to oral surgery—may be present in varying degrees.
 If you have questions about your situation or want to discuss what is considered normal in the healing process, we will be happy to discuss your concerns.

 (When a series of teeth are missing, a bridge can be used with two or more implants.)

-If you face the loss of one or several teeth or if you're dissatisfied with dentures or other options available to you, you may find that dental implants are right for you.
-Age is not typically a major factor; successful dental implants have been performed on young people as well as the elderly.
-During your initial consultation, we'll help you decide.
+If you face the loss of one or several teeth or if you’re dissatisfied with dentures or other options available to you, you may find that dental implants are right for you.
+Age is not typically a major reason; successful dental implants have been performed on young people as well as the elderly.
+During your first consultation, we’ll help you decide.
 In general, we look for the following characteristics:

 • general good health

 • sufficient underlying jawbone to support the implants